cprg210/cprg210.github.io/_posts/2020-07-17-day-16-open-workshop.md

 [New Assignment Breakdown](https://github.com/cprg210/assignments/)

 ### Activity objectives: Deploying your app to Heroku/Atlas
-Changes you need to make to your app to help it run on Heroku with Atlas:
+1. `$ npm install heroku`
-- Start script - Heroku needs to know what command to fun to start your server (i.e. `node app.js` or similar).
+2. Add start script - Heroku needs to know what command to fun to start your server (i.e. `node app.js` or similar).
 This is added to your `package.json` file.

+    ```json
+    "scripts": {
+      "test": "echo \"Error: no test specified\" && exit 1",
+      "start": "node app.js"
+    },
+    ```
+3. Push your repo to a public GH repository
+4.

 - `npm install cors` - Heroku needs to add CORS header (based on our code)

     ```js